Keep Coordinated Collection

 If I vote no, can’t we just go back to the old system?
 Wouldn't I be able to opt-out or share?

-No. We can’t go back to a system that no longer exists and The City of Saint Paul has a contract with the garbage haulers.
-Voting No could leave the contract in place with no way to fund it other than to raise the property tax levy.
+No. We can’t go back to a system that no longer exists and the City of Saint Paul has a contract with the garbage haulers.
+Voting No would leave the contract in place with no way to fund it other than to raise the property tax levy.